vstinner/misc/python/pep_c_api.rst

 Switch the default API to the new restricted ``python`` API.

-Help third party projects to patch their code.
+Help third party projects to patch their code: don't break the "Python world".

 Step 5
 ------

 Continue Step 3: remove even more implementation details.

-Goal: Remove *all* structures and macros.
+Long-term goal to complete this PEP: Remove *all* implementation details, remove all structures and macros.

 Alternative: keep core as the default API